adamjstewart/dotfiles/README.md

 ![Terminal Screenshot](screenshots/terminal.png)

 The bash prompt displays the time, username, hostname, and working directory.
 If you are in a Git repository, it will also display the current branch.
-Yes, my computer is named after Mount Vesuvius. :)

 ### Vim